 The Committee does not target a specific competitive position versus the market or peer companies in determining the compensation of its executives, but the Committee does give certain consideration to the compensation practices of companies representative of those with which the Company competes for talent.
-In 2021, the Committee engaged Mercer US, Inc. (the "Compensation Consultant"), as its independent consultant with respect to fiscal 2022 compensation decisions.
-The Compensation Consultant was engaged to provide specific services to the Committee, including assisting the Committee in establishing an appropriate peer group for compensation purposes and providing a competitive assessment of the total direct compensation (e.g., sum of base salary, short-term incentive opportunity and long-term incentive opportunity) for our NEOS and other key employees relative to that need a sum of the committee of the committee opportunity is not only the committee opportunity of the compensation (e.g., sum of base salary, short-term incentive opportunity and long-term incentive opportunity) for our NEOS and other key employees relative to that need to be compensation (e.g., sum of base salary, short-term incentive opportunity) for our NEOS and other key employees relative to that need to be compensation (e.g., sum of base salary, short-term incentive opportunity).
+In 2021, the Committee engaged Mercer US, Inc. (the "Compensation Consultant") as its independent consultant with respect to fiscal 2022 compensation decisions.
+The Compensation Consultant was engaged to provide specific services to the Committee, including assisting the Committee in establishing an appropriate peer group for compensation purposes and providing a competitive assessment of the total direct compensation (e.g., sum of base salary, short-term incentive opportunity and long-term incentive opportunity) for our NEOs and other key employees relative to that peer group.
+In 2022, the Committee again engaged the Compensation Consultant as its independent consultant with respect to fiscal 2023 compensation decisions, including providing a competitive assessment of the total direct compensation for our NEOs relative to the peer group established in the prior year.